euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

     | 2048 (dense) | 0.50 | 0.64 | 0.90 | — |
     | 2048 (sparse) | — | 0.78 | **1.45** | — |

     The device wins only in the largest sparse case (2048 spins, bond 32).
-    `MpsContractor` defaults to `onGPU = true`, which suits the D-Wave-scale sparse regime the package targets and is the wrong default for exploratory work — measure before assuming.
+On the tested Xeon/H100 system, the CPU is preferable for exploratory work in the smaller or dense configurations. `MpsContractor` defaults to `onGPU = true`, which suits the D-Wave-scale sparse regime the package targets; measure the intended system before assuming.
 Energies agree in every cell.

-So: the sweep is a real speed-up on both devices and worth turning up — up to ~3× on CPU and 1.2–1.7× on a datacenter GPU; on a consumer GPU the throughput gain is marginal, which is why `:auto` stays at a conservative 1 on any GPU.
+So: the sweep was a real speed-up on both tested devices — up to ~3× on CPU and 1.2–1.7× on the H100; on the tested RTX 5080 the throughput gain was marginal, which is why `:auto` stays at a conservative 1 on any GPU.
 Its other values hold regardless of device — one call instead of a hand-written loop, a device-memory budget that keeps concurrency from exhausting the card, deterministic per-transformation seeding (a `Zipper` sweep was not reproducible under concurrency